JorgeMartinezPizarro/mathist/README.md

 Open [localhost:3000](http://localhost:3000) with your browser to see the result.

+Running in production will fail the `sieve` to `DOWNLOAD`, since `public/files` generated on the fly are not accessible, so we need `docker` to solve this issue.

 ## Docker

 There is a version of mathist dockerized under [hub.docker.com](https://hub.docker.com/repository/docker/jorgemartinezpizarro/mathist).